jeffsrobertson/cityscapes-semantic-segmentation/README.md

 ![metrics](images/metrics.png)

 I tracked two metrics for evaluating my model: (1) a simple pixel-averaged accuracy, and (2) the intersection over union (IoU) for each class.
 As you can see in the above figure, the pixel accuracy achieved 80%+ after only a few epochs, and then was a slow crawl to ~85% before flattening out around the 20th epoch.
 Beyond 20 epochs, the training loss continued to decrease while the validation loss remained flat, indicating that the model was being overfit.
-Note that, other than horizontal image flipping, I made no effort to augment the traininig data, so it's very likely that with data augmentation and/or regularization this model could be trained even further.
+Note that, other than horizontal image flipping, I made no effort to augment the training data, so it's very likely that with data augmentation and/or regularization this model could be trained even further.

 ![classious](images/classious.png)